teacherbuknoy/francisrubio/src/collections/posts/2023-01-26-introducing-antares-programming-videos.md

 ## The content.

-Filipino creators in tech already exist.
-We have Boss ROD who has been in this for years.
-We also have Pinoyfreecoder who has a ton of tutorial series.
-Then we have PATutorials for a lot of low-level CS concepts and advice.
-Algo Filipino is another community that's focused on tech for Filipinos.
+Filipino creators in tech already exist, and arguably, they can all be considered behemoths with several tens of thousands of subscribers.
+We have [Boss ROD](https://www.youtube.com/@bossRODTV) who has been in this for years.
+We also have [Pinoyfreecoder](https://www.youtube.com/@PinoyFreeCoder) who has a ton of tutorial series.
+Then we have [PATutorials](https://www.youtube.com/@PATutorials) for a lot of low-level CS concepts and advice.
+[Algo Filipino](https://www.youtube.com/@algofilipinotambayan6349) is another community that's focused on tech for Filipinos.
 I am sure there are tons of others I haven't heard of that are also really great and deserve bigger platforms.

-For Antares Programming, I just want to do content about web development in general.
+For [Antares Programming](https://antaresph.dev/), I just want to do content about web development in general.
 Short videos for YouTube Shorts and TikTok are good ideas I want to explore.
 In the past, I have focused more on HTML and CSS since that is what I haven’t seen much of from other content creators.
-But with videos, I would love to talk more about JavaScript especially about vanilla JS since most tutorials now talk more about frameworks.
+And with videos, I would still love to talk about HTML and CSS and a bit of JavaScript on the side.
 I wish to also talk more about general concepts like accessibility, progressive enhancement, error handling, and debugging.

 Of course, blogging and infographics will still have their place in all of this.
-I still consider them as the main course, not side dishes.
 But in this transitionary time, I think I’ll have to do a little bit less of them.
 We don’t want to be burnt out doing what we love to do.

 ## Conclusion.